EiseiKashi/canvate/README.md

 ```
 ### What is a Clip?
 A Clip its an visual object of used inside the Canvate.
 The clip acts as button when a Mouse Event is added to it.<br>
-It could be used: external images,  sprite sheet or the following HTML elements: img, canvas and video.<br>
+It can be used: external images as PNG, JPG, SVG,  sprite sheet or the following HTML elements: img, canvas and video.<br>
 Inside the clip it can be added more clip to manipulate all as one or for the construction of complex images and animation.<br>
 Example of an empty clip.
 ```jsx